froxlor/Documentation/general/uninstall.md

 ## 2.5 Remove acme.sh and its cronjob

-Froxlor installs the shell script `acme.sh` that manages SSL certificates using acme such as Let's Encrypt.
-You will find the necessary files inside your root user's home directory.
+Froxlor installs the shell script `acme.sh` which manages SSL certificates using acme such as Let's Encrypt.
+You will find the necessary files in your root user's home directory.

 ```shell
 rm -r ~root/.acme.sh/
 ```

-With `acme.sh` also comes a cronjob for the user `root`.
-You can remove it by typing this into your shell:
+With `acme.sh` comes a cronjob for the `root` user.
+You can remove it by typing this in your shell:
 ```shell
 crontab -u root -e
 ```